dwyl/learn-api-design/README.md

 but also [provide a **`WebSocket API`**](https://polygon.io/docs/stocks/ws_getting-started), where the user connects to a
 *WebSocket URI* (e.g. `wss://socket.polygon.io/stocks`)
-and receives data as the stock prices change overtime per minute.
+and receives data as the stock prices change in near real-time.

 The response object of this API doesn't differ from the "regular ones".
 The previous endpoint returns a response object